P.E.I. Speaker settles rare tie vote by keeping Opposition bill alive | CBC News

 "Honourable members, tie vote," LaVie said.
 "I have a couple questions I'd like to ask.
 So I'm going to take a short recess."

-Twenty-six minutes later, LaVie returned to make a prediction that proved correct — that he would "finally make Compass," the local CBC supper hour TV news program.
+Twenty-six minutes later, LaVie returned to make a prediction that proved correct — that he would "finally make Compass," CBC Prince Edward Island's supper hour TV news program.

-In June 2020, when the PCs were still in minority, he voted with the government to uphold the same principle — to allow debate to continue on a motion before the House.
+In June 2020, when the PCs still ruled with a minority, he voted with the government to uphold the same principle — to allow debate to continue on a motion before the House.

 Speaker did the right thing, says prof

-"The speaker did what speakers are supposed to do: keep the debate going," said UPEI political science professor Don Desserud.
+"The speaker did what speakers are supposed to do: keep the debate going," UPEI political science professor Don Desserud said after the development.
 "This was not a confidence motion, so he had no obligation to support the government."

 Altass said she was pleased with the speaker's decision, and said she'd discuss with her caucus whether to bring the bill back for further debate.